Incentives for New Antibacterial Drugs

 QIDP designation for a drug provides 5 years additional US market exclusivity and fast-track status which includes priority review.

-The 21st Century Cures Act is another US bill who’s goal is to accelerate the discovery, development and delivery of life-saving and life-improving therapies and to transform the quest for faster cures.
-This Act is currently in the final stages of US government approval and may provide additional incentives for new antibacterial drug development.
+The 21st Century Cures Act is another US bill whose goal is to accelerate the discovery, development and delivery of life-saving and life-improving therapies and to transform the quest for faster cures.
+This Act was approved in December 2016 and will provide additional incentives for new antibacterial drug development.

 Further incentives from governments, multi-national organisations and regulators are being pursued.
 These include the Independent Review on Antimicrobial Resistance (IRAR) commissioned by the UK government.
-The IRAR is being undertaken with international stakeholders and will propose economic incentives to promote new antimicrobial drug development.
-This is scheduled to complete in 2016 and has become a global initiative with the intention of providing its findings and recommendations to the G7 and the WHO and UN General Assemblies.
+The IRAR was undertaken with international stakeholders and has proposed economic incentives to promote new antimicrobial drug development.
+This was completed in May 2016 and has become a global initiative with the intention of providing its findings and recommendations to the G7 and the WHO and UN General Assemblies.

 The US President, Barack Obama has produced a comprehensive plan (The National Action Plan for Combating Antibiotic-Resistant Bacteria) that identifies critical actions to be taken by key Federal departments and agencies to combat the rise of antibiotic-resistant bacteria.